bucs110fall2024/final-project-clare-s-team/template_final_project-master/README.md

 - Controller: Creates and manages the program resources(models, framework, events)
 - Buttons: Creates an object that is rectangular shaped with the ability to have text on it.
 Includes a method that loads a music file to play a note when the method is called.
-- Sheet_music: Creates an objects that is rectangular with an image loaded from the folder "assets" displayed on it.
+- Sheet_music: Creates an object that is rectangular with an image loaded from the folder "assets" displayed on it.

 ## ATP
 1. Confirm that the welcome button "Play" leads to the menu screen